Alexander-556/PowerShellScripts/Docs/Intro/ShellScript_Intro.md

 At this point, you might be wondering: if shells and scripting languages are different, then where does something like PowerShell fit?
 It turns out that, similar to bash on Unix-like systems, PowerShell isn’t just one or the other.
 It’s both at the same time.

-When you launch powershell in Windows, a terminal window will pop up, and you're inside a shell environment.
+When you launch PowerShell in Windows, a terminal window will pop up, and you're inside a shell environment.
 You can interactively type in commands, navigate the file system, launch programs, or inspect processes.
 It behaves just like a traditional shell in that sense, letting you interact with the operating system one command at a time.

 But if you want to take a step further, you can also write entire scripts using variables, loops, conditionals, functions, error handling, and even custom modules, all in PowerShell syntax.
 Just as I previously described, those scripts can automate complicated tasks, work with system APIs, parse structured data formats like JSON and XML, and more.
 Now, it’s not just a quick command runner, but a serious automation tool.

 This dual nature is what makes PowerShell, or any other similar unified tool so powerful.
 You can write a quick command to check disk status, or you can build a 200-line script to log your disk health.
 Same tool.
 Same language.
 Same environment.

-This is very similar to how Bash works on Unix-like systems.
-You can use it to run commands interactively, or you can drop into script mode and automate almost anything in a Linux environment.
+This is very similar to how bash works on Unix-like systems.
+You can use it to run commands interactively, or you can go into script mode and automate almost anything in a Linux environment.
 Both PowerShell and Bash live in that gray area between shell and scripting language.

 In short, tools like PowerShell and Bash blur the traditional boundaries.
 They're not either-or.
 They're both.
 And once you get comfortable with that idea, you'll start to appreciate just how much you can do with a single unified tool.

 ## Final Words

 At first, the idea that something can be a shell and a scripting language might seem confusing.
-But once you understand the purpose of the design, it actually makes a lot of sense, especially when you start actually using those tools like PowerShell or Bash.
+But once you understand the purpose of the design, it actually makes a lot of sense, especially when you start actually using those tools like PowerShell or bash.

 Understanding the difference between the two concepts isn't just academic.
 It helps you choose the right tool for the right task.
 Further, knowing when you are "talking" to the OS versus "scripting" for it can also make your workflow much smoother.